adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

         return "My name is:" + this.name;
     };

-Creating an instance of a Person is as follows:

     var bob = new Person('Bob');
-    bob.sayName(); // returns "My name is Bob"
+    bob.sayName(); // "My name is Bob"

-Defining a Superhero is very similar to defining a Person.
-The difference being that a Superhero will not tell you his true identity.
-So we define an *alias* property on the Superhero and when a Superhero says their name, they will instead say their alias:
+A superhero constructor is has some differences.
+First the superhero will not reveal their true identity.
+Instead they will tell you their alias.
+The code for this is as follows:

     function Superhero(name, alias) {
-        // call Parent constructor so that Superheros also have names like a regular Person Superhero.superConstructor.call(this, name);
+        // call parent constructor so that Superheros have a name Superhero.superConstructor.call(this, name);
         this.alias = alias;
     }

-    // Superhero inherits the features of a Person lib.inherit(Superhero, Person);
+    // Inherit the features of a Person lib.inherit(Superhero, Person);

-    // Override sayName method so that Superheros keep their true identity a secret Superhero.prototype.sayName = function() {
+    // Override method so that Superheros only tell you their alias Superhero.prototype.sayName = function() {
         return "Can't tell you that but my alias is: " + this.alias;
     }

-Creating an instance of a Superhero is as follows:

-    var batman = new Superhero("Bruce Wayne", "Batman");
-    batman.sayName(); // returns "Can't tell you that but my alias is Batman"

-In order to show another important aspect of the *inherit* function let's create another scenario for our Superhero.
-The scenario entails a situation where the Superhero is forced to back down in order to save humanity, and in doing so must reveal their name to their enemy.
-We can define a method on the Superhero called *backDownAndRevealTrueIdentity*.

-    Superhero.prototype.backDownAndRevealTrueIdentity = function() {
+    // Call parent method if you need to Superhero.prototype.revealIdentity = function() {
         return Superhero.superConstructor.prototype.sayName();
     };

-Using the previously defined `batman` instance above we run the scenario:
+    var batman = new Superhero("Bruce Wayne", "Batman");

-    batman.backDownAndRevealTrueIdentity(); // returns "My name is Bruce Wayne"
+    batman.sayName(); // "Can't tell you that but my alias is Batman" batman.revealIdentity(); // "My name is Bruce Wayne"